 - Message gateway & single outbound channel – if already connected to a GDSN data pool, it means commercial data to trading partners and regulatory data to regulatory agencies can all go through a single channel via the same message gateway.

-- More standardized data model mapping – attributes and data types – GDSN offers a standards-based attribute definition and GS1 XML schema.
+- More standardised data model mapping – attributes and data types – GDSN offers a standards-based attribute definition and GS1 XML schema.
 This means internal attributes only need to be mapped once into the GDSN attribute format regardless of whether the data needs to be sent to trading partners or regulatory agencies.

 - Simpler external IT integration model – Using GDSN means manufacturers only need to build interfaces to bring their source data into an application that can integrate to their chosen GDSN data pool provider.
 The transformation and submission of regulatory data to the relevant regulatory agencies will be done by the data pool and is abstracted from the manufacturer.

 While it’s true that using GDSN does seem to be more efficient, using one channel and one messaging gateway for all master data exchange does present some clear disadvantages.